+The results presented in this report are based on the analysis of data from all 477 applications submitted by Canadian non-profits for the 2013 Donner Awards.
 The Performance Criteria section of the Non-Profit Performance Report provides details about the components of performance measurement for the ten performance criteria evaluated by the Donner Awards Program.
-Each of the ten performance criteria has a separate section in this report.
-The separation of each criterion allows agencies to focus on particular areas of performance.
+Each of the ten performance criteria, as well as the overall composite score, has a separate section in this report.
+The separation of each criterion allows agencies to focus on particular areas of performance or, alternatively, to use the composite score to assess overall performance.